cedowens/Spotlight-Enum-Kit/README.md

 Repo of Swift and JXA projects to leverage macOS Spotlight db data for the following:

+- Check for FDA Access from your current App Context Using mdquery API calls **(TCC-Checker-mdquery.js)**

 - View TCC folder permissions **(TCC-Checker.js and TCC-Checker-Swift)**

 - List files in the user's homedir and subdirs that have been created in the last two weeks.
 Will only return results from ~/Desktop, ~/Documents, or ~/Downloads if Terminal has permissions to those respective dirs. **(Spotlight-RecentFiles.js and Spotlight-RecentFilesCheck-Swift)**